pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

 Rules/Aliases/NAT
 -----------------

--  Fixed a problem with more than 64 IP addresses in the “self” table in pf.
+-  Fixed a problem with more than 64 IP addresses in the "self" table in pf.
 -  Fixed issues with FQDNs in aliases causing static entries to be lost.
    `#4296 <https://redmine.pfsense.org/issues/4296>`__